alpiepho/scoreboard_tn2/README.md

 - Persistent Data
 - Several other areas

-These are all areas that I hope to take forward into other applicaitons.
+These are all areas that I hope to take forward into other applications.
 Flutter is fun.

 ## Basic Usages